jaredirish/WhisperNASTranscriber/README.md

 ## Usage

-1. After deploying the stack, the container will automatically start monitoring the `data/videos` directory.
+1. After deploying the stack, the container will automatically start monitoring `/volume1/docker/whisper/data/videos`.
 2. Simply copy or move your video files into this directory.
 3. The system will:
    - Automatically detect new video files
    - Convert them to audio (MP3 format)
    - Transcribe the audio to text using whisper.cpp
    - Generate transcription files in multiple formats (TXT, VTT, SRT, JSON)
-4. All transcription files will be available in the `data/transcripts` directory.
+4. All transcription files will be available in `/volume1/docker/whisper/data/transcripts`.

 ## Monitoring and Logs